OpenSourceEconomics/OpenSourceEconomics.github.io/jobs.md

 - Flexible working hours.
 - Integration into a transdisciplinary team of experienced researchers.

-To apply, please send an email to [annica.gehlen@uni-bonn.de](mailto:annica.gehlen@uni-bonn.de) with the following documents:
+To apply, please send an email to [annica.gehlen@uni-bonn.de](mailto:annica.gehlen@uni-bonn.de) with the following information:
 - CV
-- GitHub account/a code sample/brief description of your experience with (statistical) programming
+- Brief description of your experience with (statistical) programming (you are welcome to link to your GitHub account or send a code sample if possible)
 - Transcript of records in your current degree